Reverend Linda Peall

-Based at Ipswich Hospital, I also work across Colchester Hospital, Bluebird Lodge, Aldeburgh Hospital, Clacton Hospital, Harwich Hospital, Felixstowe Hospital.
+Based at Ipswich Hospital, I also work across Colchester Hospital, Bluebird Lodge, Aldeburgh Hospital, Clacton Hospital, Harwich Hospital and Felixstowe Hospital

-I love visiting and listening to people, supporting patients, their visitors and staff.
+I love my work, listening to and supporting patients, families/ friends and staff.

 Reverend Keith Ponsford

-Based at Colchester Hospital, I also work across Ipswich Hospital, Bluebird Lodge, Aldeburgh Hospital, Clacton Hospital, Harwich Hospital, Felixstowe Hospital.
+Based at Colchester Hospital, I also work across Ipswich Hospital, Bluebird Lodge, Aldeburgh Hospital, Clacton Hospital, Harwich Hospital and Felixstowe Hospital.

 I Started in December 2018 my first full time Healthcare chaplaincy role.
 Prior to this I have spent 30 years leading 5 different churches in various parts of the country including Sunderland and Guernsey as an ordained Elim minister.